azole/laravel58-bref-cdk/README.md

 ### Create a CDK Deploy Project

-We create another project and initial by CDK.
+We create another project and initial it by AWS CDK.

-If you don't know how to use CDK, please refer to [AWS CDK Workshop](https://cdkworkshop.com/) or [my previous article first](https://medium.com/@azole/aws-cdk-%E5%88%9D%E6%8E%A2-5b481d3970bd).
+If you don't know how to use AWS CDK, please refer to [AWS CDK Workshop](https://cdkworkshop.com/) or [my previous article first](https://medium.com/@azole/aws-cdk-%E5%88%9D%E6%8E%A2-5b481d3970bd).

 ```
 # the same place as Laravel Project, not inside it.